gbif/data-blog/content/post/2026-08-20-rgbif-colxr-preparation/index.md

 ## pygbif Moving to COL XR

-**pygbif** is also planned to move to using the **COL Extended Release** as the default taxonomy in an upcoming release, but the timeline is not yet finalized.
+**pygbif v0.7.0** is also moving to using the **COL Extended Release** as the default taxonomy.
+You can read more about the planned changes in [this GitHub issue](https://github.com/gbif/pygbif/issues/211).

 ### Feedback or questions